retaildevcrews/capi-in-codespaces/tilt-demo/README.md

 TODO:

-- [ ] Clone repo into a different workspace instead of commiting it?
-  - ideal option if no code changes are required to get all desired scenarios working
 - [x] run vote app and redis in docker
   - <https://docs.tilt.dev/api.html#api.docker_compose>
 - [ ] run result app and db in k8s